lukasrosenberger/academic/index.md

 **Invention and Imitation during the Industrial Revolution** [*draft forthcoming*]
   <br>
-  &ensp;   with Carl Hallmann and Emre Enez Yavuz (Northwestern)
+  &ensp;   with [Carl Hallmann](https://economics.northwestern.edu/people/graduate/index.html#H) and [Emre E. Yavuz](https://economics.northwestern.edu/people/graduate/index.html#Y) (Northwestern)
   <details>
   <summary>Abstract</summary>

-  This paper provides the first evidence on idea growth and international idea diffusion at the industry and technology level during the Industrial Revolution.
-Our empirical approach focuses on the perspective of one country to obtain quantitatively comparable measures of idea growth and incoming idea diffusion.
-Using patent data from France 1791 to 1855, we distinguish invention and imitation patents.
-In the particular historical context, imitation mostly reflects the diffusion of British ideas to France.
-Our main result is a large and highly significant positive correlation of idea growth and idea diffusion across industry and technology.
-We argue that the result informs a debate among two views of idea growth and international idea diffusion which have conflicting predictions on the sign of this correlation.
-The simultaneity view, on the one hand, predicts a positive correlation because of knowledge spillovers or because invention and imitation are complementary activities.
-The leader--follower view, on the other hand, predicts a negative correlation because of variation of advantages in invention across sectors, for example due to directed technical change.
-While the evidence on the correlation confirms the simultaneity view and rejects the leader--follower view, we show that the leader--follower view is nevertheless right about its additional prediction of specialization on invention or imitation across sectors.
-Based on the revealed relative technological lead of industries, we document a clear pattern of specialization and validate with historical evidence that it reflects absolute advantages in invention.
+This paper provides the first empirical cross-country evidence on inventive activity during the Industrial Revolution.
+Using French patent data from 1791 to 1855, we can compare invention rates in Britain and France across sectors due to idiosyncrasies in the historic patent law.
+Our key result is a significant, strong, and robust positive association of invention rates in Britain and France.
+Furthermore, we quantify technological leadership in invention at the sectoral level.
+The evidence informs a debate on whether invention during the Industrial Revolution mainly was a British or a European affair, which has implications for theories of growth and innovation.
   <br>
   &nbsp;
   </details>